GarfieldZHU/Aloha.zone.io/Graphics/Transformation&Rasterization.md

 ### Basic rasterization

+What is [rasterization](https://en.wikipedia.org/wiki/Rasterisation)?
+It is kind of a sampling.

+An simple example: just imagine some colorful ink float on water, which show as a painting.
+Now we have a screen window, sink it under the water and slowly take it out.
+Then we'll have a painted screen window, which is similar to rasterization.

 [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) is the most basic rasterization algorithm for drawing lines (primitive, vector) as bitmaps.

   <details>